FXIhub/hummingbird/docs/configuration.rst

 ::

-   import analysis.event
-   import analysis.beamline
-   import analysis.pixel_detector
+   from hummingbird import analysis

-In this case three modules are imported.
-You can find what modules are available by peeking into the ``src/analysis`` and ``src/plotting`` directory or by browsing the :doc:`API documentation <API/modules>`.
+You can find what modules are available by peeking into the ``hummingbird/analysis`` and ``hummingbird/plotting`` directory or by browsing the
+:doc:`API documentation <API/modules>`.